Adrian-Ng/Adrian-Ng.github.io/_java/Options/01-options-trees.md

 ### Computing Payoff

+Once again we seek to populate a matrix of size $$T \times T$$ iteratively.
+Only this time we move from right to left.

-In the first step, look at the stock prices at maturity and compute the _Pay-Off_.
+In the first step, we look at the stock prices at maturity and compute the _Pay-Off_.

 $$
 \begin{array}{|c|c|}